nasa/cumulus-orca/tasks/request_status_for_granule/API.md

 - `granule_id` - The unique ID of the granule to retrieve status for.
 - `db_connect_info` - The {database}.py defined db_connect_info.
-- `request_id` - An ID provided by AWS Lambda.
-Used for context tracking.
 - `job_id` - An optional additional filter to get a specific job's entry.
 - `Returns` - See output.json

-  Will also return a dict from create_http_error_dict with error NOT_FOUND if job/granule could not be found.

 <a id="request_status_for_granule.get_most_recent_job_id_for_granule"></a>